Designing a Digital Gardening Experience

 Information Architecture

-The home experience acts as a control layer:
+The home acts as a control layer:

 Active plants